AlvarezCPE/CPE-031-CPE21S1---Visualizations-and-Data-Analysis---Alvarez/README.md

 ## About Me

 Hello!
-My name is Joshua Alvarez, and I am a first-year Computer Engineering student at the Technological Institute of the Philippines - Quezon City.
-I enjoy learning about programming, computer systems, and data analysis.
+My name is Joshua Alvarez, and I am a Second-year Computer Engineering student at the Technological Institute of the Philippines - Quezon City.
+I enjoy learning about programming,computer hardware and robotics.
 I am always eager to improve my technical skills through academic projects and self-learning.

 ---